 Police close probe into missing R465k Sedibeng mayoral chain

-The DA's Kingsol Chabalala says the closure of the case is disturbing and undermines public trust in the municipality's leadership
+DA's Kingsol Chabalala says closure of case is disturbing and undermines public trust in municipality's leadership

 Image: SUPPLIED